aisari/AutofocusSAR/Dataset/Readme.md

 ## Making Dataset

 The download nine sar raw images are imaged by Range Doppler Algorithm (RDA).
-Since the orignal image is very large, sub-region with $8192×8192$ is selected for each image.
+Since the orignal image is very large, sub-region with size of $8192×8192$ is selected for each image.
 The selected regions are shown as follows:

 |   |   |   |
 |---|---|---|